Blog Product ManagementProduct-Led Growth (PLG): Overview & Real-world Examples

 Last updated on

 Product-led growth is a strategy where the product itself becomes the main driver of growth.
+It's been taking over the SaaS space, with companies like Notion and Grammarly being some of the best examples.

-Compared to sales-led strategies, product-led companies let you sign up for free and test everything out in just a few minutes, without having to book a 30-minute meeting with a sales team.
+Compared to sales-led strategies, product-led companies let you sign up for free and test everything out in just a few minutes without having to book a 30-minute meeting with a sales team.

-However, why is it better than the other strategies, and how exactly does it work?
+But why is it better than the other strategies, and how exactly does it work?

-That's what we'll cover in detail - by the end of this blog, you'll have a comprehensive overview of what product-led growth actually is, how you could implement it, and get an overview of the most successful examples to learn from.
+That's what we'll cover in detail - by the end of this blog, you'll have a comprehensive overview of what product-led growth actually is, how you could implement it, and get an overview of the most successful examples to learn from. 👇

 What is product-led growth (PLG)?

-At its core, PLG focuses on creating a product that offers an amazing user experience - basically making the product so intuitive that users naturally want to use it every day and share it with others.
+Basically, PLG means making the product so intuitive that users naturally want to use it daily and share it with others.

 This approach is on the other end of traditional growth strategies that rely heavily on sales and marketing teams to push the product.
+With the Product-led growth model, the users find the company through word of mouth or other channels and then start using it in a self-serve model.

 This method not only helps in scaling the product faster but also in building a loyal user base that's more likely to stick around because their initial engagement was driven by genuine interest and value, rather than aggressive sales tactics.